14 Best Things To Do In Lake Hughes, California - Karta.com

 • Bloom timing varies—check status online before visiting.

-13. Hike the Castaic Falls Trail
+13. Castaic Falls Trail

 Location: Off Lake Hughes Rd near Castaic, CA 91384